Shelbylouis/alces-flight-center/docs/backups.md

 ## Overview

-- Once per day, currently at 2am, the Alces Flight Center Postgres database is dumped and backed up to S3.
+- Every 3 hours the Alces Flight Center Postgres database is dumped and backed up to S3.

 - This process is handled by the [bin/backup-database](/bin/backup-database) script.